-4 Days In Huahine Itinerary Map
+Huahine Itinerary Map

-Click on the image to open in Google Maps:
+All places featured in this Huahine itinerary can be found on this map.
+Simply click on the image to open in Google Maps:

 Day 1: Exploring Fare & Relaxing On The Beach

+Laid Back Huahine has one town, and though there’s nothing special about it, it’s one of the most charming towns in the South Pacific.
+Fare has everything you could possibly need for your vacation in paradise while saving a few tricks up its sleeve.
 Stroll along ‘main street’ in the morning hours and watch locals arrive on tiny speedboats from the neighboring villages.
-They might be after some gasoline, some grocery shopping or maybe just catching up with friends.
+They might be after some gasoline, some grocery shopping, or maybe just catching up with friends.

 Mornings are also the best time to stock up on fresh fruits and vegetables and a packed lunch for the day.
 Locals set up stalls along the main road, selling fresh produce from their farms out in the lush valleys.